Abhi89-bit/internship_project/docs/USER_GUIDE.md

 Q: What happens to employees when a department is deleted?
 A: Employees must be reassigned to another department before deletion.

+Q: How do I create a new task?
+A: Navigate to the Task Dashboard and click "Create Task."
+Fill in the required fields and submit the form.

+Q: How do I update a task?
+A: Click the edit icon next to the task in the Task Dashboard, make the necessary changes, and click "Update Task."

+Q: How do I delete a task?
+A: Click the delete icon next to the task in the Task Dashboard and confirm the deletion.

+## Conclusion
+This system is designed to streamline the management of employees, departments, roles, and tasks within an organization.
+For any issues or further assistance, please contact support.